Nov11/Nov11.github.io/_posts/2017-11-23-incaseyouwannastartsthautomatically.markdown

 It appears that if a console application is what you want to run, use simple as type, not forking.
 I found the explanation is not some how not what is means, well?
 As I'm using this on desktop, I choose graphical.target.
 Pick target according to your need.

+In case you wanna use a python script but encounter 'no ... module', check os.sys.path and use a export PYTHONPATH='missing one' before the script.
+This is useful if python script is install by pip.